Thatguy560/Favourite-Programming-Language/README.md

 2. This should then automatically open the app on your browser, however if it doesn't just open up any browser of your choosing and type in the url "http://localhost:3000/".

 3. Once loaded, type in an arbitrary Github user in the input box and click submit when you're ready.

+4. If you want to run tests, type "npm test" in the command line from the root directory.

 # Alternatively Visit the deployed app